rcl-verifiable-credentials/docs/issuer/credentials.md

 - Create a ``Cohort`` or select an exiting one.
 A cohort is used to organize issuances.

-- When you have created an issuance.
-It will appear in the ``Holder`` portal for the user to access it.
+- When you have created an issuance you should notify the holder on how the credential can be downloaded.

+- In the ``Issuance Details`` page, click the ``Notify Holder`` button to notify the holder.